kalondepeace/Celo-Faucet/README.md

-# Build A Token Faucet on the Celo Blockchain
+# Beginner's guide to building a Token Faucet dapp on the Celo blockchain.

 In this tutorial, you will learn how to build dapp wih Solidity language and deploy it on the Celo blockchain